 Dickens saw two of her players named NAIA All-Americans, four AAC Freshmen of the Year and multiple all-conference and all-academic awards.
 She was presented with the 2011 AAC Coach of Character Award by her peers.

-Also during her time at Virginia Intermont, Dickens served for two years as the Head Women’s Tennis Coach and one season as Head Men’s Tennis Coach.
+Also during her time at Virginia Intermont, Dickens served for two years as the Head Women’s Tennis Coach and one season as Head Men’s Tennis Coach and was also the Assistant Volleyball Coach for one year.
 The men’s team won the AAC Conference Championship and NAIA Regional Championship in 2006, finishing the season ranked No. 13 in the nation, for which she was honored as AAC and Region Men’s Tennis Coach of the Year.

 Dickens got her start in coaching at Oak Hill Academy in Mouth of Wilson, Virginia.
-She was the Head Girls' Basketball Coach for four seasons and spent three years as the Head Girl’s Tennis Coach.
+She revived the girls' basketball program at Oak Hill and spent four season as head coach and three years as the Head Girl’s Tennis Coach.
 Also while at Oak Hill, Dickens served as a resident manager, an advanced PE teacher for girl’s fitness and was a substitute teacher in other subjects.

-Dickens has also been actively involved in summer basketball camps for the past 20 years including Emory & Henry, Virginia Intermont, Duke University, the University of Tennessee and many others.
+Dickens has also been actively involved in summer basketball camps for the past 20 years including Emory & Henry, Virginia Tech, the University of Virginia, Duke University, the University of Tennessee and many others.